-1.118 Banks and savings institutions often engage auditors to perform assurance services other than those required by Section 36 of the FDI Act.
-Such engagements may relate to the following:
+- 1.108 Banks and savings institutions often engage auditors to perform assurance services other than those required by Section 36 of the FDI Act.
+Such engagements may relate to the following: - a.

-a.
 Student loans.
 Lenders participating in the Federal Family Education Loan Program may be required to engage an auditor to examine and report on management's assertions regarding compliance with certain U.S. Department of Education requirements.
-This examination is performed in accordance with (i) Government Auditing Standards (also known as the Yellow Book) issued by the Comptroller General of the United States, (ii) AT section 601, Compliance Attestation (AICPA, Professional Standards), and (iii) the Audit Guide Compliance Audits (Attestation Engagements) for
+This examination is performed in accordance with Government Auditing Standards (also known as the Yellow Book) issued by the Comptroller General of the United States; AT-C section 315, Compliance Attestation; and the Audit Guide Compliance Audits (Attestation Engagements) for Lenders and Lender Servicers Participating in the Federal Family Education Loan Program issued by the U.S. Department of Education.
+This examination requirement applies to lenders with origination levels exceeding a specified dollar appoint.
+26 - b.

-$^{^{23}\,}$ See footnote 21.

-Lenders and Lender Servicers Participating in the Federal Family Education Loan Program issued by the U.S. Department of Education.
-This examination requirement applies to lenders with origination levels exceeding a specified dollar amount.24

-- b.
 Federal Home Loan Mortgage Corporation (Freddie Mac) borrowings.
-Banks or savings institutions that are members of the Freddie Mac system may borrow from their respective district Federal Home Loan Bank.
+Banks or savings institutions that are members of the Freddie Mac system may borrow from their respective district federal home loan bank.
 Borrowings are generally secured by the pledging of assets, often in the form of a blanket lien.
 The district banks maintain separate and distinct credit policies that have varying requirements concerning a member bank's engagement of auditors to render assurance services relating to the adequacy of collateral maintenance levels.
 It is incumbent on the auditor to ascertain the professional standards that may be applicable to the requested services.
-The engagement generally takes the form of (i) an agreedupon procedures engagement performed in accordance with AT section 201, Agreed-Upon Procedures Engagements (AICPA, Professional Standards), or (ii) an audit engagement performed in accordance with AU-C section 806, Reporting on Compliance With Aspects of Contractual Agreements or Regulatory Requirements in Connection With Audited Financial Statements (AICPA, Professional Standards). - c.
-Loan servicing.
-Lenders who service mortgage loans for others may be required to engage an auditor to examine management's assertions about compliance with minimum servicing standards set forth in the Uniform Single Attestation Program for Mortgage Bankers (USAP).
-Companies that are issuers or servicers, or both, of publicly registered commercial-mortgage backed securities and private label residential-mortgage backed securities must also submit reports prepared in a cordance with Item 1122; and compliance with applicable servicing criteria, of Regulation AB, Asset-Backed Securities, published by the SEC in 2004.25 The Item 1122 engagement largely encompasses and expands upon the USAP engagement.
-Both the USAP and Regulation AB are attestation engagements performed in accordance with AT section 601 as further described in paragraphs 4.36-.37 of this guide. - d.
-HUD programs.
-To the extent that a bank or savings institution originates or services HUD loans through a subsidiary that is designated a nonsupervised mortgagee, or a supervised mortgagee, compliance with the Consolidated Audit Guide for Audits of HUD Programs is required, as further described in paragraphs 4.33-.35 of this guide. - e.
-FDIC Loss Sharing Purchase and Assumption Transactions.
-The FDIC's Resolutions Handbook states that a loss sharing transaction is a purchase and assumption (P&A) transaction that the FDIC
+The engagement generally takes the form of

+©2019, AICPA

+25 All AT-C sections can be found in AICPA Professional Standards.

-24 Readers are encouraged to visit the National Council of Higher Education Loan Program's website for the most recent audit guide and related amendments.
+$^{^{26}}$ Readers are encouraged to visit the National Council of Higher Education Loan Program website for the most recent audit guide and related amendments.